vincekurtz/vincekurtz.github.io/_projects/locomotion.md

 ---
 layout: page
-title: Contact-Implicit Optimization
+title: Legged Locomotion
-description: a project with a background image
+description: How can we get robots to move through the world?
-img: assets/img/12.jpg
+img: assets/img/1.jpg
-importance: 1
+importance: 3
-category: work
+category: fun
-related_publications: einstein1956investigations, einstein1950meaning
 ---

 Every project has a beautiful feature showcase page.